 A Preterist Interpretation and Commentary of Revelation 22:15: The Earthly and Heavenly Fulfillment of v.
 15 . . .

-Recall that the new Jerusalem is the reign of the Christian church in heaven and earth.
-This Christian reign on earth manifested itself quite literally when Jerusalem grew to be ruled and settled almost exclusively by Christians during the thousand years between the Jewish War and the Crusades in addition to the Jerusalem that is in heaven.
-That being said, the sinners who are outside the new Jerusalem that are referred to in v.
+Recall that the New Jerusalem is the reign of the Christian church in heaven and earth.
+This Christian reign on earth manifested itself quite literally when Jerusalem grew to be ruled and settled almost exclusively by Christians during the thousand years between the Jewish War and the Crusades.
+That being said, the sinners who are outside the New Jerusalem who are referred to in v.
 15 are those who are outside of the church as well as those consigned to outer darkness in the afterlife.

 Revelation 22:16 Preterist Commentary: What is the Significance of the Morning Star?

-First century Romans believed the greater one’s status on earth, the brighter the star their spirit would become in the heavens.2 Here Jesus identifies himself as the morning star.
+First century Romans believed the greater one’s status on earth, the brighter the star their spirit would become in the heavens.5 Here Jesus identifies himself as the morning star.
 Possibly the same star that guided the magi to His birthplace in Bethlehem, this star is an apt symbol for the resurrected Christ.
 Survivors of clinical death who have had near-death experiences (NDE’s) have often reported that spirits will illuminate in direct proportion to their righteousness.
 Thus spirits in heaven will shine brighter than those in lower dimensions with spirits in hell being almost completely black.
 The fact that Jesus is the morning star, the brightest star in the sky, is an appropriate symbol of his status as the light of the world.
 Living a life free of sin, Christ shines brightest of all.